yomtra/Cloud-Solution-Project/modules/auto_scaling/README.md

 This module creates a single auto scaling group that uses SimpleScaling and a launch template.
 Ex:
+# CloudWatch Alarm Module

+This module creates a single scaling group and launch instance that use Simple Scaling, as well as related resources.

+## Resources

+- `aws_launch_template` – Launch template that will be used by the scaling group
+- `aws_autoscaling_group` – Auto scaling group
+- `aws_autoscaling_policy` – SimpleScaling policy that can cause scaling up or down

+Example launch templates and policies
 ```

   launch_template = {